The neuroscience minor consists of four core courses and two electives.

 It's important to note that there are restrictions as to which electives can be used towards the neuroscience minor.

-- Courses taken within the major discipline -- or which otherwise satisfy a major requirement -- may not be used as electives towards the minor.
+- For Biology and Psychology majors: Courses taken within the major discipline -- or which otherwise satisfy a major requirement -- may not be used as electives towards the minor.

 Students should tailor choices of electives to their specific interests in consultation with one of the coordinators of the neuroscience minor.